vjoel/tupelo/README.md

 Transactions have a significant disadvantage compared to using take/write to lock/unlock tuples: a transaction can protect only resources that are represented in the tuplespace, whereas a lock can protect anything: a file, a device, a service, etc. This is because a transaction begins and ends within a single instant of logical (tuplespace) time, whereas a lock tuple can be taken out for an arbitrary duration of real (and logical) time.
 Furthermore, the instant of logical time in which a transaction takes effect may occur at different wall-clock times on different processes, even on the same host.

 Transactions do have an advantage over using take/write to lock/unlock tuples: there is no possibility of deadlock.
-See [example/deadlock.rb](example/deadlock.rb).
+See [example/deadlock.rb](example/deadlock.rb) and [example/parallel.rb](example/parallel.rb).

 Tupelo transactions are ACID in the following sense.
 They are Atomic and Isolated -- this is enforced by the transaction processing in each client.
 Consistency is enforced by the underlying message sequencer: each client's copy of the space is the deterministic result of the same sequence of operations.
 Durability is optional, but can be provided by the persistent archiver or other clients.